 The butterfly can create a triangle shape by folding its forewings while keeping its hindwings in their natural position.

-The species is identifiable by its brown and yellow coloring and has a reputation for having a rather dark appearance.
+The species is identifiable by its brown and yellow coloring and is known to be rather dark.

-On the underside of its wings, the ventral side, lighter shades of brown and yellow is visible.
+On the underside of its wings, the ventral side, lighter shades of brown and yellow are visible.

-This species feeds on a wide variety of plants and uses many plants as hosts for the larvae it produces.
-Plants that you can only find in California are some of his favorites.
+This species feeds on various plants and uses many plants as hosts for the larvae it produces.
+Some of his favorites are plants that can only be found in California.

 Its caterpillars feed on various plants throughout the state, but the California brome and San Diego sedge are two of the most common hosts.

-Adult butterflies and moths are not as dependent on a particular plant or flower as caterpillars are.
+Adult butterflies and moths are less dependent on a particular plant or flower than caterpillars.

 Adult Umber Skippers get their nutrition by sucking the nectar from a wide variety of wildflowers.